meelgroup/approxmc/README.md

 ## Docker image
-If you don't have or don't know what a sampling set is, first run our MIS tool:
+If you don't have or don't know what an independent set is, first run our MIS tool:
 ```
 docker run --rm -v `pwd`/formula.cnf:/in msoos/mis --timeout 300 /in
 [...]